iterorganization/IMAS-Python/docs/source/configuring.rst

-Configuring IMASPy
+Configuring imas-python
 ==================

-IMASPy has a couple of environment variables that can be used to control its behaviour.
+imas-python has a couple of environment variables that can be used to control its behaviour.
 This page provides an overview of available variables.

 .. note::